Corporate holiday ecards: 4 best practices

 In a typical year, considering context means being aware of the diversity of your clients — religious, regional, even seasonal.
 An overly simplified example: while snowflakes might resonate with clients north of the equator during the holidays, they won’t with your audiences in the southern hemisphere who celebrate the holidays during their summer.
 Likewise, each region around the globe has its own holiday customs.
 If you’re a global company, you want your ecard to connect with clients and customers, no matter where they are located.

-In addition to these four strategic tips, here are some practical and tactical recommendations for this year’s ecard:
+In addition to these four strategic tips, here are some practical and tactical recommendations for your organization’s holiday ecard:

 - Completion rates drop off significantly after 30 seconds, so limit your animated ecard to 45 seconds max.

-- Include music, but be careful not to make it sound-dependent.
+- Include music, but be careful not to make the ecard sound-dependent.

 - To help avoid spam filters, host your animated ecard video on the same url that your email is coming from.